stardog-union/pystardog/README.md

     docker-compose -f docker-compose.cluster.yml up -d
     ```

-2. Run the test suite.
-Create a virtual environment with the necessary dependencies:
+2. Create a virtual environment with the necessary dependencies:

     ```shell
     # Create a virtualenv and activate it